DeepLabCut/DeepLabCut/DesignDocumentation.md

 ### GUI Styling

 A [QSS stylesheet](https://doc.qt.io/qt-5/stylesheet-reference.html)[^*] is used to define global styles for the GUI.
 The syntax is similar to CSS.
-This helps to apply the common "separation of concerns" design pattern which argues that interface styling and interface behavior should be separated.
+This helps to apply the "separation of concerns" design pattern which argues that styling code and behavioral code should be separated.

 [^*]: Python specific examples [here](https://doc.qt.io/qtforpython/overviews/stylesheet-examples.html).